 Who made my Hoopla?

-I work with Daniel who is part of a small family business, he went to school and grew up with the owner of the factory.
+Daniel is part of the small family business.
+He \went to school and grew up with the owner of the factory where we now make Hoopla bags.
 They value their staff, reward good performances and are concerned about their impact on the environment.
 They are looking to grow, especially their export business, and know up-skilling their team, sourcing from sustainable suppliers and caring about the environment is the best way to do that.